 So that’s the quick explanation.
 But to fully understand just how indispensable a solar inverter is, we need to look at how the whole solar energy process functions.

 Let’s start from the start!
 The process of collecting solar energy starts with the solar panels.
-When the sun shines on your solar photovoltaic (PV) system, electrons within the solar cells start to move around, which produces direct current (DC) energy.
+Sun rays are captured by your solar photovoltaic (PV) system, causing electrons inside your solar panel cells to move, thus creating direct current (DC) energy.
 Circuits within the cells collect this, converting energy from the sun into electrical power.
 Throughout the day (weather permitting), these individual panels continue to collect this power, producing DC electricity and combining it.
 It’s then sent off to the solar inverter!